qiuyue1993/Notes/CVPR2020/Reading list.md

 - Neural Topological SLAM for Visual Navigation

+Abstract: We design topological representations for space that effectively leverage semantics and afford approximate geometric reasoning.
+At the heart of our representations are nodes with associated semantic features, that are interconnected using coarse geometric information.

+Advantages: (a) it uses graphbased representation which allows efficient long-term planning; (b) it explicitly encodes structural priors via function Fs; (c) the geometric function Fg allows efficient exploration and online map building for a new environment; (d) but most importantly, all the functions and policies can be learned in completely supervised manner forgoing the need for unreliable credit assignment via RL.

 - Towards Learning a Generic Agent for Vision-and-Language Navigation via Pre-Training

 - Embodied Language Grounding With 3D Visual Feature Representations